“Do I need to disinfect that?”

 Even if you don’t prepare food in your facility, there’s still a threat of foodborne illness.
 Think communal eating areas, counters, and even refrigerators and microwaves.

-6. URINE OR FECES TOUCHES A SURFACE
+6. URINE OR FECES TOUCH A SURFACE

-– A person uses the restroom and doesn’t wash their hands afterward.
-They then proceed to touch several surfaces including the door handle and a light switch.
+- A person uses the restroom and doesn’t wash their hands afterward.

 Though you may not be fully aware that fecal matter has contaminated a surface in your business, this is why it’s important to ABD – Always Be Disinfecting.

-TO DISINFECT IS TO PROTECT
+TO DISINFECT IS TO HELP PROTECT

 When in doubt, always choose to disinfect.
 It’s better to be safe than sorry, especially when it comes to killing germs.
 There’s no such thing as a surface being “too safe”.